Hub Initiatives & Events

 Industry Sector Hub Sponsor: Public Service, Education & Social Sciences; Health & Life Sciences; Engineering & Technology

-Intended Launch: Spring 2026
+Underway: Spring 2026

 Jacob DeGeal (UBalt), Dr. Scott Riley II (UMB), Sivan Saravanapavan (UMD), and Jarred Callura (UMD) are collaborating to connect their courses in design thinking, organizational theory, and technical writing for STEM, creating an innovative, cross-disciplinary learning experience.
 This connected course model provides students with the opportunity to engage in solutions-based projects that mirror real-world problem solving, combining creativity, structural analysis, and clear communication.
 By working across disciplines, students will gain valuable practice in teamwork, adaptability, and applying knowledge from multiple fields to develop impactful solutions — preparing them for today’s dynamic workforce.